 Spring Piano Recitals…It’s “That Time of Year”

 Spring Recitals take place at a time of year when piano teachers are competing with soccer, lacrosse, dance, gymnastics, baseball… (take your pick)… making them feel like a desperate attempt at student preparation.
-This is the time of year when piano studio attendance is lowest and practice hours wane.
+This is also the time of year when piano studio attendance is lowest and practice hours wane.
 The sun is out.
 It’s hard to compete with the sun.

-Spring Piano Recitals On Steroids
+Spring Piano Recitals Made Awesome

 Now is the time, however, to bust out that Piano Teacher Superhero cape.
-The life of your studio is at stake (well it is, after all, suspiciously close to re-registration time too).
+The life of your studio is at stake (it is, after all, suspiciously close to re-registration time too).
 If you’ve been doing the same old, same old recital routine year after year, it’s time to shake things up.
 Not only for the sake of your students, but for your own personal sanity.
-Come blasting into that church hall with the most enthusiasm, ingenuity and excitement you can muster.
+Come blasting into that rectial hall with the most enthusiasm, ingenuity and excitement you can muster.
 Turn your Spring Piano recital into something worthy of a cult following.
 You’ll find yourself actually looking forward to the event (instead of experiencing involuntary night sweats at the thought of it) and your students won’t know what hit them!

 The Only Thing You Need to Do… is Everything